Kapranov/taxgig_2020/apps/chat/README.md

 - Try to split the [API, the Server and the Application Logic](https://pragdave.me/blog/2017/07/13/decoupling-interface-and-implementation-in-elixir.html) in the `UserSessions` and in the `ChatRooms` module
 - unsubscribe a client to receive messages once it leaves the chat
-- improve the way we make assertions on received messages (e.g. assert_receive wants pattern match and not functions or variables) in the `websocket_controller_test.exs`
+- Try to split the [API, the Server and the Application Logic](https://pragdave.me/blog/2017/07/13/decoupling-interface-and-implementation-in-elixir.html) in the `UserSessions` and in the `ChatRooms` module
 - in `ChatRooms` there is no need of `:room` atom for the messages `{:join, client, :room, room}`, `{:send, message, :room, room}` and `{:create, :room, room}`
+- Think if it could be useful to use `Mox` instead of `Mock` (think about the use of `Behaviour`)
 - find a way to distribute the Chat, in order to use more than one nodes
   - we have to think to introduce [`gproc`](https://github.com/uwiger/gproc) for distribute the lookup processes across different nodes
-- try to write some acceptance test (e.g. gherkin/cucumber for elixir? or use ExUnit?)
+- try to write some acceptance test with Wallaby, for the frontend ?
+- improve the way we make assertions on received messages (e.g. assert_receive wants pattern match and not functions or variables) in the `websocket_controller_test.exs`
 - setup a continuous integration for the project (e.g. using TravisCI)
 - try to expose the chat using the [IRC protocol](https://tools.ietf.org/html/rfc1459)
 - it seems that we have some flaky tests for "other clients" scenarios

 ## Done

+- Rename `Chat.Init` to `Chat.Setup`
 - Put the `user-session-id` as state of `Chat.Web.WebSocketController`
 - `ChatRooms.send` should use the `user-session-id`
 - The module `ChatRooms` should be reorganized like the `UserSessions`